Bob Fitzsimmons: Legacy

 In 1954, Fitzsimmons was inducted into the World Boxing Hall of Fame (WBHF) and The Ring magazine's Boxing Hall of Fame.

 In 1971, Nat Fleischer ranked Fitzsimmons the third greatest heavyweight of all time and regarded him as the greatest pound for pound knockout puncher in boxing history.
 Charley Rose named him the greatest light-heavyweight of all time.

 The statue Peace on the Dewey Arch was modelled on Fitzsimmons by the sculptor Daniel Chester French.
 A statue of Fitzsimmons has also stood in the city centre of Timaru, New Zealand, since 1987.
 It was commissioned by New Zealand millionaire boxing fan Bob Jones and sculpted by Margriet Windhausen.

 The International Boxing Hall of Fame has made Fitzsimmons a member in its "Old Timer" category as one of the inaugural inductees of the 1990 class.
 In 1995, he was inducted into the New Zealand Sports Hall of Fame.

 In 2003, The Ring named Fitzsimmons number eight on their list of greatest punchers of all time.

-In 2006, he was inducted into the Australian National Boxing Hall of Fame as an honorary international.
+In 2006, Fitzsimmons was inducted into the Australian National Boxing Hall of Fame as an honorary international.

+In 2013, Fitzsimmons was inducted into the Bare Knuckle Boxing Hall of Fame.